anjimenezp/AI-Genomics/README.md

 # AI-Genomics: Genetics with Artificial Intelligence Project

 ## Description
-Welcome to the AI-Genomics repository, a project utilizing artificial intelligence for genetic analysis.
-This project focuses on leverage artificial intelligence to analyze DNA sequences and classify them based on discernible motifs.
+Implemented AI for genetic analysis using PyTorch (machine learning framework) with two colleagues, mentored by a PhD geneticist from Universidad de los Andes and a Master's student in Applied Mathematics at Universidad Nacional de Colombia.
+This project excels in analyzing DNA sequences and classifying them based on discernible motifs.

 ## Requirements
 - Python 3